-Our Lady's will continue to work with and support children's social workers to help protect vulnerable children during any time of partial or full closure.
-This includes working with and supporting children's social workers and the local authorities virtual school head (Sharon Williams) for looked-after and previously looked-after children.
-The lead person for this will be: Mrs Pamela McGuffie
+Our Lady of Perpetual Succour Catholic Primary School will continue to work with and support children's social workers to help protect vulnerable children during any time of partial or full closure.
+This includes working with and supporting children's social workers and the local authorities virtual school head (Benjamin Holmes) for looked-after and previously looked-after children.
+The lead person for this will be: Mrs P McGuffie

-In circumstances where a parent is hesitant about or does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and Our Lady's will explore the reasons for this directly with the parent.
+In circumstances where a parent is hesitant about or does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and Our Lady of Perpetual Succour Catholic Primary School will explore the reasons for this directly with the parent.

 It is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.
-Any such concerns should be dealt with as per the Child Protection Policy and where appropriate referrals should still be made to children's social care (iCART) and as required, the police.
+Any such concerns should be dealt with as per the Child Protection Policy and where appropriate referrals should still be made to children's social care (via iCART) and as required, the police.